-In this day and age of extreme consumerism, it’s important for us to realize the need to reduce waste and contribute to a greener planet and live an earthy life.
-Plastic has only been used mainstream since the 50’s, and now the ocean is full of it.
+In this day and age of extreme consumerism, it is important for us to realize the need to reduce waste and contribute to a greener planet and live an earthy life.
+Plastic has only been used mainstream since the 50s, and now the ocean is full of it.
 Sea animals are ingesting mass amounts of it, too.
 If you think about it, our world is becoming one big trash heap.

 Many people are becoming more conscious of lifestyle choices that greatly affect our planet, and are changing their habits so they can be more of a help than a hurt.
+For example, an increasing number of homeowners are now turning towards more environmentally conscious energy providers such as Cirro Energy with regards to powering their homes.
+More and more energy providers now offer renewable forms of energy and electricity and therefore doing some research of your own is recommended if you are considering switching to a greener form of energy.
 So, how can you become a friendlier earthling?
 There are many ways we can each help, but here are a few tips to get you started towards a better path and to living the earthy life.

 1. Recycle everything!